 No meat?
 No problem.
 Everything on the menu at Walnut Grille is plant-based—and also flavorful and crave-able.
-Otherwise, though, this “global vegetarian” menu will not be contained.
+Otherwise, though, Newton’s favorite “global vegetarian” menu will not be contained.
 You’ll find everything from soy-based “fingers,” fried for dipping in chipotle barbecue sauce; to Polenta Napoleon with fennel béarnaise and black-eyed pea salsa.
 There are plenty of fully vegan options, as well as dishes that can be made gluten- and soy-free.
 Walnut Grille is open daily for lunch and dinner, with patio dining and takeout, too.

 Acclaimed chef and restaurateur Ana Sortun deals in Mediterranean meze, not strictly vegetarian fare, but the Near East inspiration at her three dining spots is great for plant-based eaters.
 There’s a good reason why Sarma, Oleana, and Sofra Bakery & Cafe take their veggies so seriously: They source produce from Siena Farms, the Sudbury acreage owned by Sortun and her husband.
 Menus change frequently, but the classic Spinach Falafel with beet tzatziki has graced menus at both Oleana and Sofra; and Sarma gets seasonal with dishes like Parsnip Fritters with cilantro and walnut; and Feta Cheese Gnocchi with baby artichokes, peas, and porcini.
-All three locations offer takeout and one-site dining.
+All three restaurants offer takeout and on-site dining.